suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 group when the first member joins and a way to decide an existing member for processing the MLS KeyPackage to add the new member.

 Participants intending to join/create a MLS group try to acquire lock from the counter service on the join endpoint {{counter-join}}.
 The request identifies the MLS Group Name as the Counter ID to obtain the lock.

 The response can be one of the following:

 * Ok: A response of OK on the "Join" MOQT Track implies that there doesn't exist an MLS Group.
 In this scenario, the participant is the first participant and thus creates the group unilaterally and generates the initial secret for the group.
 Following which the participant releases the acquired lock by performing the increment operation for the obtained lock, on the counter service.

 * Locked: A response of "Locked"  implies a conflicting request and the requestor has to retry acquiring the lock, after the lock expiry timeout provided in the response.

 * CounterError: A response of CounterError implies that the service has a different value of the current counter than the one requested (counter 0).
 This happens when the requested MLS Group has already been created.
 In such situations, the participant awaits for an existing member to add the joining participant and publish the MLS Welcome message (see {{commits_welcome}}).

 ## Updating Group State {#commits_welcome}

 Updating MLS group state requires {{invariants}} to be satisfied.
 This means that the changes have to be done linearly and changes to the group state MUST be performed by a single member within a MLS group for a given epoch.

 Group state in MLS can be udpated by adding a new member, removing an existing member or updating the group's entropy.

 ### Adding a member to the MLS Group

-Members obtain a list of participants interested in joining a MLS group either as part of updates to their subscriptions to the "Join" Track and/or by issuing Fetch request to retrieve the missed MLS Join messages based on the Latest Group ID in the Subscribe_OK message.
+Members obtain a list of participants interested in joining a MLS group either as part of updates to their subscriptions to the "Join" Track and/or by issuing FETCH request to retrieve the missed MLS Join messages based on the Latest Group ID in the Subscribe_OK message.
 This supports processing join requests even when the members were offline for a period of time.